DavidEmmanuelTheBeloved/Udacity-Project-Pixel-Art-Maker/README.md

 # Project: Pixel Art Maker

-Oh hello there, this repository is for the Pixel Art Maker Project, which is part of my [Udacity Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) program.
+Oh hello there, this repository is for the Pixel Art Maker Project, which is part of my Google Africa Challenge Scholarship: Front-End(https://classroom.udacity.com/courses/ud304-africa/) program.

 ## The Project Details

 In this project, we have been provided with a headstart via the [starter template](https://github.com/udacity/project-pixel-art-maker-starter).
-Using this template, I'm building the script to do the following:
+Using this template, I'm building the script to enable users do the following:

-1. Upon form submission, build the grid.
-    - The form provides the number of rows (via the grid height) and columns (via the grid width).
-    - The grid is a `<table>`.
-2. Upon clicking on a single grid square, color that square's background color to the currently selected hex color.
-3. Build it with JavaScript (not jQuery).

-## Reviewer Note

-`///` indicates "thought process" or strategy for the code/project reviewer.

-## Disclaimer

-This repository is not for general use, but rather an exercise as part of an education program.

-David
+1. Dynamically set the size of the table as an N by M grid.
+2. Choose a color.
+3. Click a cell in the grid to fill that cell with the chosen color.

+In this project, i'll use my front-end programming skills from JavaScript Foundations and Intro to jQuery, including:

+    Defining variables with const and let
+    Accessing the DOM using methods of the document object Declaring functions and attaching them to DOM objects as event listeners Writing nested loops and using loop variables

+I will be employing jQuery as a tool to manipulate the DOM for this project.